Menu Close

 • Eastern Region (Monggar, Trashigang, Trashi Yangtse, Lhuentse, Pema Gatshel, Samdrup Jongkhar)

-increased to 0.21 percent, mainly driven by increase in both the Food and Non-food index.
+In March 2025, the month-on-month headline inflation rate for the Eastern region increased to 0.04 percent, mainly driven by increase in the Food index but decrease in the Non-food index.

 1. Annual average Inflation – National Level